The Town of Serpa

 Visitors with time on their hands can go kayaking or boating on Alqueva Lake, Europe’s largest reservoir, located less than 50 km due north of Serpa.
 Besides being a first-class water sports destination, the Grande Lago de Alqueva (as it is known locally) covers some 250 square-kilometres and irrigates Portugal’s most arid region, an area previously subject to persistent droughts.

-Need more inspiration for your next visit?
-Why not listen to or download the Portugal Travel Show, the podcast for people planning a trip to sunny Portugal…
+Need more sightseeing ideas for your next visit?
+Listen to the Portugal Travel Show, the podcast for people planning a trip to sunny Portugal…